thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 ## Get to the Code!

-Okay, so I have built a [Codepen](https://codepen.io/brucebrotherton/pen/ZgxGad) that will show the how it is supposed to work and where some edge cases are brought into account.
+I have built a [Codepen](https://codepen.io/brucebrotherton/pen/ZgxGad) that will show the how it is supposed to work and where some edge cases are brought into account.
 You can pick at that until your heart's content.
 I'll get into the details below.

 ## What is Going on Here?

-Okay, so what I wanted to accomplish is having a section where you could put in content and the element behind it would have a background color or image that spanned the whole screen.
+What I wanted to accomplish is having a section where you could put in content and the element behind it would have a background color or image that spanned the whole screen.
 That is very doable if you break up the wrapper div with something like:

 ```html
 <div class="wrapper">